2018 Wagner Seahawks football team

 The 2018 Wagner Seahawks football team represented Wagner College in the 2018 NCAA Division I FCS football season as a member of the Northeast Conference (NEC).
 They were led by fourth-year head coach Jason Houghtaling and played their home games at Wagner College Stadium.
 Wagner finished the season 4–7 overall and 3–3 in NEC play to place fourth.

-Previous season

-The Seahawks finished the 2017 season 4–7, 2–4 in NEC play to finish in a tie for fifth place.

 Preseason

 NEC coaches poll

 The NEC released their preseason coaches poll on July 24, 2018, with the Seahawks predicted to finish in fifth place.

 Preseason All-NEC team

 The Seahawks placed two players on the preseason all-NEC team.